-AP English can be a very difficult class for many high school students.
-AP English is equivalent to college level English and in most cases passing AP English will allow many high school seniors to skip a college level English class once they enter college.
-Preparation is key in order to do well in AP English.
+AP English can be a very challenging class for many high school students as it pushes them past the typical high school reading and comprehension expectation.
+AP English is equivalent to college level English and in most cases passing AP English will allow many high school seniors to skip a college level English class.
+This saves the student a lot of money and time.
+However, to gain this credit, a student tyically needs a 4 or above on he AP.
+Therefore, adequately preparing is key in order to do well in AP English.
 Reading books over the summer that are at the level of AP English is a very good idea in order to prepare for AP English before senior year.
 Here is a list of popular books used in AP English classes that will help prepare incoming seniors for AP English.

 - slide 2 of 6

 Teacher Assigned Books

 Most AP English teachers will assign an AP summer reading assignment.
 Some teachers also make the list of books that will be used in class available to the incoming seniors the summer before school beings in order for the students to prepare for the class.
 If the teacher does not provide a Pre-AP summer reading assignment then students should take the initiative to ask the teacher before the school year is over in their junior year.
 If this does not work then the student should ask seniors who have already taken the class which books were used during the class.
 If students who are about to take AP English want to take it one step further and read books on their own that have not been assigned in order to better prepare themselves then the following Pre-AP summer reading books and authors are recommended.